Client (threading)

 When the connection is closed, recv() raises ConnectionClosed.
 Specifically, it raises ConnectionClosedOK after a normal closure and ConnectionClosedError after a protocol error or a network failure.
 This is how you detect the end of the message stream.

 If timeout is None, block until a message is received.
-If timeout is set and no message is received within timeout seconds, raise TimeoutError.
-Set timeout to 0 to check if a message was already received.
+If timeout is set, wait up to timeout seconds for a message to be received and return it, else raise TimeoutError.
+If timeout is 0 or negative, check if a message has been received already and return it, else raise TimeoutError.

 If the message is fragmented, wait until all fragments are received, reassemble them, and return the whole message.